MichaelHcr/UCSAS_Submission/README.md

 - **data_cleaning.ipynb**: This notebook contains all the necessary steps taken for data cleaning, including cleaning repeated athlete names, handling missing values, correcting misformatted information, and data transformation.
 - **EDA.ipynb**: This notebook is dedicated to Exploratory Data Analysis (EDA).
 It includes data visualization, analysis of score distributions of individual apparatus, and correlation among scores.
 - **modeling_and_individual_analysis.ipynb**: This notebook outlines 2 models to predict optimal all-round teams of 5 athletes.
 The second half of this notebook consists of deeper analyses carried out on the competitive landscape of each apparatus and USA athletes' placement in the world.

+Data files used for analyses are located in the data_files folder:
+- **women_individual.csv**: Summary of performance for each female athlete.
+- **men_individual.csv**: Summary of performance for each male athlete.
+- **women_raw.csv**: Cleaned data frame recording all competition performances for female athletes.
+- **men_raw.csv**: Cleaned data frame recording all competition performances for male athletes.